pauljeter/pauljeter-astro/src/content/blog/what-is-a-backbonejs-model.md

 // This triggers a change and will alert()
 ```

 You can bind the change listener to the individual attributes, or you can bind it to listen to all of the attributes in the model.
-Do this by using “this.on(‘change', function(model){});” without the :attribute.
+Do this by using "this.on(‘change', function(model){});" without the :attribute.

 This was a very basic overview of Backbone models.
 We will get more in-depth as the series goes on.
-Next, let’s look at [Collections](http://www.pauljeter.net/random-thoughts/what-is-a-backbonejs-collection/ "What is a Collection?").
+Next, let's look at [Collections](http://www.pauljeter.net/random-thoughts/what-is-a-backbonejs-collection/ "What is a Collection?").

 ### Digging into Backbone.js series: